DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 ## Brief review of best practices in grid jobs (and a bit on the interactive machines)

 * When creating a new workflow or making changes to an existing one, <span style="color:red">**ALWAYS test with a single job first**</span>.
 Then go up to 10, etc. Don't submit thousands of jobs immediately and expect things to work.
 * **ALWAYS** be sure to prestage your input datasets before launching large sets of jobs.
+This may become less necesaary in the future
 * **Use RCDS**; do not copy tarballs from places like scratch dCache.
 There's a finite amount of transfer bandwidth available from each dCache pool.
 If you absolutely cannot use RCDS for a given file, it's better to put it in resilient (but be sure to remove it when you're done!).
 The same goes for copying files from within your own job script: if you have a large number of jobs looking for a same file, get it from resilient.
 Remove the copy when no longer needed.
 Files in resilient dCache that go unaccessed for 45 days are automatically removed.
 * Be careful about placing your output files. **NEVER place more than a few thousand files into any one directory inside dCache.
 That goes for all type of dCache (scratch, persistent, resilient, etc).**
 * **Avoid** commands like `ifdh ls /path/with/wildcards/*/` inside grid jobs.
 That is a VERY expensive operation and can cause a lot of pain for many users.